umbrew/stash-pullrequest-jenkins/README.md

 "jenkins-integration-plugin-<version>.jar" and upload.
 The plug-in is active by default so the next step is to setup the specific jenkins parameter.

 Go to your repository and choose "settings" -> "Jenkins Pull Request integration"
-* "Trigger on new pull-request" - checked if it should trigger a build when a pull-request created
+* Trigger on new pull-request - checked if it should trigger a build when a pull-request created
-* "Trigger on update pull-request" - checked if it should trigger a build when source SHA-1 is updated
+* Trigger on update pull-request - checked if it should trigger a build when source SHA-1 is updated
-* "Trigger on reopen pull-request" - checked if it should trigger a build when the pull-request is reopen
+* Trigger on reopen pull-request - checked if it should trigger a build when the pull-request is reopen
-* "Url" - the base URL pointing to the job http://softbuild:8082/job/Single-Revision-Build/
+* Url - the base URL pointing to the job http://softbuild:8082/job/Single-Revision-Build/
-* "Username" - if jenkins require authentication
+* Username - if jenkins require authentication
-* "Password" - if jenkins require authentication
+* Password - if jenkins require authentication
-* "Build ref. field" - The name of job parameter the source SHA-1 should be set on when a build is triggered
+* Build ref. field - The name of job parameter the source SHA-1 should be set on when a build is triggered
-* "Build title field" - This is optional and the name of the job parameter the pull-request title should be set on when a build is triggered.
+* Build title field - This is optional and the name of the job parameter the pull-request title should be set on when a build is triggered.

 ##  Building the source
 For building the source it's required you to installing the [Atlassian Plugin SDK](https://developer.atlassian.com/display/DOCS/Set+up+the+Atlassian+Plugin+SDK+and+Build+a+Project) The easiest way is to follow the link